4 Predictions for the Near Future of the Social Media Industry

 dis·in·for·ma·tion | \ (ˌ)dis-ˌin-fər-ˈmā-shən \

-False information deliberately and often covertly spread (as by the planting of rumors) in order to influence public opinion or obscure the truth.
+False information is deliberately and often covertly spread (as by the planting of rumors) in order to influence public opinion or obscure the truth.

 This bombardment of disinformation is especially harmful to people with poor media literacy skills.
 Media literacy is the ability to access and critically evaluate information and news read online, on video, or on TV.
-People in the older generations are particularly vulnerable to disinformation because they either A) are less familiar with technology and social media so they don’t understand how they are being manipulated or B) they feel they are more technologically savvy than they actually are and end up being manipulated by these cleverly disguised intentional falsehoods.
+People in the older generations are particularly vulnerable to disinformation because they either A) are less familiar with technology and social media, so they don’t understand how they are being manipulated, or B) they feel they are more technologically savvy than they actually are and end up being manipulated by these cleverly disguised intentional falsehoods.

 Examples of detrimental impacts due to disinformation are people who believe the Earth is flat, people who are certain climate change is a hoax, and people who think germs don’t exist.